Thursday, January 13, 2011

 "My Tears Are Dry"

-Little information has survived on Bob Tucker: it is known that he played a two-pedal Bigsby steel guitar and worked the West Texas / New Mexico circuit from the 1940s to at least the 1960s.
+Little information has survived on Bob Tucker: it is known that he played a custom made Bigsby steel guitar and worked the West Texas / New Mexico circuit from the 1940s to at least the 1960s.
 And that's about it.
 "Quit Draggin' Your Feet," featuring lead vocals from Virgil Hume and some nice steel breaks (but still is relegated to the "B" side), probably dates from around 1951-52.
 It is Tucker's only record from this period.
 This was "rediscovered" and introduced to a wider audience (i.e., 500 people) during the 1990s on the Boppin' Hillbilly LP series, but miscredited to Gabe Tucker.

 At a certain point, Tucker decided that Clovis, New Mexico, needed two recording studios, and operated one out of his garage there.
 I don't think Norman Petty lost much sleep about this potential threat to his business.
 Tucker is apparently the person who owned the Caron label, which gave us some OK early '60s rock and roll from The Sparkles and Murle Richardson.